What Happens In A Concussion Diagnosis

 "While there is active and promising research into diagnostic tests for concussion, including blood laboratory studies, currently none are validated for everyday use," Dr. Scheidler said.

-How Long Does Concussion Testing Take?
+How Long Do Concussion Tests Usually Take?

-As complex as concussion testing may sound, it usually doesn’t take long.
-“Typical testing for a simple concussion may take only five to 10 minutes but can take longer if more testing is needed,” Dr. Scheidler said.
+"Typical testing for a simple concussion may take only five to 10 minutes but can take longer if more testing is needed," Dr. Scheidler said.

 Follow-up concussion tests are done to check for symptom improvements or persistence.
+Dr. Scheidler explains that these follow-up tests will involve elements of the tests from your previous visit.

-“The most important element of recovery is mental and physical rest for one to three days after the injury, followed by a gradual return to activity,” Dr. Scheidler said.
-“Not only can patients resume low-impact, low-intensity aerobic activity such as stationary cycling or walking, but this type of early return to light activity may improve recovery times.”
+"The most important element of recovery is mental and physical relative rest for one to three days after the injury followed by a gradual return to activity," Dr. Scheidler said.
+"Not only can patients resume low-impact, low-intensity aerobic activity such as stationary cycling or walking, but this type of early return to light activity may improve recovery times."

 concussion diagnosis process